 - Who will pay for the cleanup?

 - How can the community get involved?

-- Presented this info to 54 groups and interested parties from November 2011 to March 2012, including 14 neighborhood associations in the vicinity of the Superfund Site, two more scheduled in April and invitations out to another 29 others.
+- Presented this info to 54 groups and interested parties from November 2011 to March 2012, including 14 neighborhood associations in the vicinity of the Superfund Site.

 - Encouraged community members to get involved and take the survey.